I've Been Admitted. What's Next?

 7. Register for courses

 You register for courses online through Memorial Self-Service.
-You can add or drop classes from your assigned registration time until the close of registration.
+You can make changes to your schedule from your assigned registration time until the close of registration.
 But, you should register at your assigned date and time so you don’t miss out registering for a course.

 If you are registered for courses and you have not received final admission before the first day of classes your admission will be revoked and your registrations dropped unless you have made arrangements with the Admissions Office.